Drill music: Early drill

 By late 2012, rappers from other scenes and hip hop stars like Kanye West, Drake and Rick Ross were collaborating with drill musicians.
 Kanye West remixed "I Don't Like" for the 2012 GOOD Music compilation Cruel Summer as "Don't Like", with features from West, Chief Keef, Pusha T, Big Sean and Jadakiss.
 West cited drill as an influence on his 2013 album Yeezus, and Chief Keef and King Louie had vocals featured on the album.

 New Jersey DJ Akademiks's commentary YouTube channel 'War in Chiraq' played a significant role in presenting the early Chicago drill scene to a wider audience.
 It had a quarter million subscribers and 94 million views in its first two years.
 Akademiks is quoted saying "I’ve done a lot to create narratives and help rappers themselves."

 Videographer A Zae Production was of the leading videographers on the early drill scene.
 Videographer ZackTV also played a significant role in the exposure of Chicago's early drill scene to a wider audience.
 The YouTube interviews he conducted includes coverage such as Chief Keef's first on-camera interview, along with interviews with artists such as L'A Capone and RondoNumbaNine.
 ZackTV's work also sparked a media niche of intimate on-scene video journalism of the Chicago gangland culture behind the drill music, which had not been done before at the time.
 ZackTV was considered a mentor by other gangland reporters in that niche around the country.
+He was active until his murder in April 2019.

 Drill's subject matter strongly contrasts with that of earlier Chicago rappers such as Kid Sister, Lupe Fiasco, Psalm One, Rhymefest, and The Cool Kids.

 Older Chicago rappers have been mixed in their reaction to drill's popularity and violence.
 In a radio interview, rapper Lupe Fiasco said "Chief Keef scares me.
 Not him specifically, but just the culture that he represents ...
 The murder rate in Chicago is skyrocketing, and you see who's doing it and perpetrating it—they all look like Chief Keef."
 After Chief Keef threatened Fiasco on Twitter, Fiasco said he was considering quitting the music scene.
 Rhymefest tweeted that drill is "the theme music to murder."

 Chief Keef's debut album, "Finally Rich", released on Interscope Records in late 2012, was subsequently described as a "classic" album in the genre.
 Despite the warm critique, "Finally Rich" sold an underwhelming 50,000 units in the first week, which resulted in record labels subsequently overreacting, deeming it a "fad".